coreos/docs/os/install-debugging-tools.md

       TOOLBOX_USER=root
 ```

+## Under the hood

+Behind the scenes, `toolbox` downloads, prepares and exports the image
+you specify (or the default `fedora` image), then creates a container
+from that extracted image by calling `systemd-nspawn`.
+The exported
+image is retained in
+`/var/lib/toolbox/[username]-[image name]-[image tag]`, e.g. the default
+image run by the `core` user is at `/var/lib/toolbox/core-fedora-latest`.
+This means two important things:

+* Changes made inside the container will persist between sessions
+* The container filesystem will take up space on disk (a few hundred MiB
+for the default `fedora` container)

 ## SSH directly into a toolbox

 Advanced users can SSH directly into a toolbox by setting up an `/etc/passwd` entry: